trivago/gollum/docs/src/examples/docs.rst

 3) Keyed enumerations
    Keyed enumartions start with a "- " followed by the key, followed by a colon and end with a blank line.

+4) Nested enumerations
+   When nesting enumerations, each level is preceded by an additional space.
+   Avoid enumerations that are nested deeper than one level.

 Sections
 --------